pmeaney/server012325-debian-and-nginxproxymgr/README.md

 #### Note on Server Sizing

 Note: make sure the server is big enough!
 For my Portfolio project, running three containers (NextJS, StrapiJS, Postgres), plus two more for Infrastruture (Nginx Proxy Manager, Postgres)...
-My dinky server was too small (1 vCPU, 1GB / 25GB Disk, ($6/mo via DigitalOcean)) and I had to upsize it to 1 vCPU, 2GB / 25GB Disk, ($12/mo via DigitalOcean).
+My server was too small (1 vCPU, 1GB / 25GB Disk, ($6/mo via DigitalOcean)) from what I could see from the charts of cpu usage.

-With DigitalOcean, fortunately, there's a feature to re-size the server.
-Otherwise we would need to re-create a brand new one with terraform, upload our Nginx Proxy Manager docker-compose.yml file to it, built it, etc. But, thanks to DigitalOcean I won't need to do that.
-However, I did update the server size in the Terraform file config, so in future versions hopefully we'll start with the right size.
+(With DigitalOcean, fortunately, there's a feature to re-size the server.
+Otherwise we would need to re-create a brand new one with terraform, upload our Nginx Proxy Manager docker-compose.yml file to it, built it, etc. However, I did update the server size in the Terraform file config, so in future versions hopefully we'll start with the right size.)

 ```bash
 cd terraform-server--Debian-Jan2025-PortfolioEtc